wessaunders/coding-guidelines/react-guidelines.md

   anotherSuperLongParam="baz"
 />

-// if props fit in one line then keep it on the same line
+// if one props or fewer AND it fits in one line then keep it on the same line
 <Foo bar="bar" />

 // children get indented normally